doki-land/vmz-framework/readme.md

 # VMZ

-## Build an application from one prompt
+## ✨ A vue-familiar, multi-platform, zero-cost application compiler

-VMZ is a Vue-familiar, multi-platform, zero-cost application compiler.
-Give an agent one clear product request and it can turn the request into `.vmz` components, compiler-visible state, server capabilities, routes, tests, and deployment artifacts.
-The author describes the outcome.
-VMZ keeps the boundaries explicit and produces the smallest target-specific result it can prove.
+VMZ is a full-stack application compiler for TypeScript.
+Its authoring surface is familiar to Vue developers, while its architecture is VMZ-native: one program model spans components, state, server capabilities, routes, SSR, resumption, tests, and deployment.
+The compiler keeps those boundaries explicit and produces the smallest target-specific result it can prove.

-### Start with an agent
+### 🤖 Build with an agent

-Install the VMZ application skill in the project where you want to build:
+The agent is the best way to enter the VMZ architecture, install the VMZ application skill in the project where you want to build:

 ```bash
 npx skills add @vmz/vmz-skills --skill vmz-application -y